amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

   }]);
 ```

-Notice the `<html ng-app="app">` in the example bellow
+Notice the `<html ng-app="app">` in the example below

 <p data-height="268" data-theme-id="0" data-slug-hash="uFfqG" data-default-tab="result" data-user="amejiarosario" class='codepen'>See the Pen <a href='http://codepen.io/amejiarosario/pen/uFfqG/'>uFfqG</a> by Adrian Mejia (<a href='http://codepen.io/amejiarosario'>@amejiarosario</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-Using modules brings many advantages such as modules can be loaded in any order, parallel dependency loading, tests can only load the required modules and keep it fast, clear view of the dependencies.
+Using modules brings many advantages.
+They can be loaded in any order, and parallel dependency loading.
+Also, tests can only load the required modules and keep it fast, clear view of the dependencies.

 ## AngularJS Templates